changsongl/delay-queue/README.md

 ### How to contribute?
 1. Level a message in the unsigned issue.
 2. We will discuss how to do it, and I will assign the issue to you.
-3. Fork the project.
+3. Fork the project, and checkout your branch from "develop" branch.
-4. Submit the PR.
+4. Submit the PR to "develop" branch.
 5. It will be merged after code review.

 ### Reference